RoadToPurpose/HUAWEI/README.md

 7 8 9
 10 11 12
 ```
-Content of the file "B.txt":
+Content of the file "Examples/B.txt":
 ```
 3
 4